LODI-TOKAY ROTARY CLUB

 The Gruber Family Band plays a raucous mix of traditional German folk music and pop tunes.
 The highlight of their performance is a contest to see who can hold one big stein of beer at arm’s length the longest.
 Herren und Damen are all welcome to show us your stuff.
 The winners will receive an authentic German Beer Mug.
 If the crowd gets into it, there might even be a yodeling contest.

-Lodi’s Rotary Clubs banded together twelve years ago to revive Oktoberfest, which had been celebrated on and off for a number of years.
+Lodi’s Rotary Clubs banded together thirteen years ago to revive Oktoberfest, which had been celebrated on and off for a number of years.
 We were celebrating Lodi’s German heritage and the 100th year anniversary of the founding of Lodi’s city government.

 Now Oktoberfest is an annual tradition.
 And remember — you don’t have to be German to have fun at Oktoberfest.